StonedLegend/PROUD-INDIAN-BOT/README.md

 ![](https://www.gnu.org/graphics/gplv3-or-later.png)

-LEGEND-OS
+StonedLegend

-Poject [LEGENDBOT](https://github.com/LEGEND-OS/LEGENDBOT) is free software: you can redistribute it and/or modify
+Poject [PROUD-INDIAN-BOT](https://github.com/StonedLegend/PROUD-INDIAN-BOT) is free software: you can redistribute it and/or modify

 it under the terms of the GNU General Public License as published by